 - Be willing to participate in communal living with supervision.

-Families are assisted with supportive services like help finding employment, transportation, case management, counseling and linkage to permanent housing.
+Once you are admitted to the shelter, you are assisted with supportive services like help finding employment, transportation, case management, counseling, and linkage to permanent housing.

 Star of Hope Family